Sanctuary Seekers’ Unit

 RefugEAP is a structured online programme of free non-formal English for Academic Purposes (EAP) classes and independent learning resources, specifically for refugee-background students.
 It is for students who need to improve their academic English skills to help them access a degree programme at university, but perhaps have not been able to access a formal pre-sessional English for Academic Purposes (EAP) programme yet.
 RefugEAP has been developed to meet this need, providing students with an opportunity to continue to develop their academic English skills in a supportive way while they are waiting for more formal opportunities to become available.

 The course is for people from refugee backgrounds with an IELTS level of 5.5-6.5 and who wish to study at university.
-It has been developed into two distinct 10-week parts.
+It has been developed into two distinct 10-week modules.

-Part 1 is a structured 10 week block of live Zoom classes and independent learning activities.
-Students attend 3 hours of classes per week (2 x 90 minutes), and complete 3-6 hours of structured independent learning activities per week too (as a compulsory part of the course rather than an add-on).
-They complete two graded assessments during Part 1 of the course – a group essay and an individual presentation.
+Module 1 is a structured 10 week block of live Zoom classes and independent learning activities.
+Students attend 3 hours of evening classes per week (2 x 90 minutes), and complete 3-6 hours of structured independent learning activities per week too (as a compulsory part of the course rather than an add-on).
+They complete two graded assessments during Module 1 of the course – an essay and an individual presentation.
 They also develop a Personal Development Plan in conjunction with their tutor, and are supported to set goals, work towards them and reflect weekly on their progress.

-Part 2 is an optional further 10 weeks of support for students who have completed Part 1.
-It includes one-to-one support from a tutor to continue to work towards and develop their Personal Development Plan goals, as well as optional needs-based language and skills workshops and the opportunity to complete a Password Skills Solo exam.
+Module 2 is an optional further 10 weeks of support for students who have successfully completed Module 1.
+It includes one-to-one support from a tutor to continue to work towards and develop their Personal Development Plan goals, as well as optional needs-based language and skills workshops and the opportunity to prepare for an IELTS exam.
+For students who are ready to take an IELTS exam, there is an opportunity for this to be funded by our partner charity RefuAid.

 Who runs and supports this programme?